The best cut flowers to grow in the garden

-Whether you're thinking of beginning as a flower farmer professionally, or just want a few cut flowers for your own use, or would like to have a go at making a boutonniere or buttonhole flowers, having a selection of blooms that will look perfect in a cut flower arrangement can be a satisfying way of lifting the mood and bringing the outside in to your house.
+Whether you're thinking of beginning as a flower farmer professionally, want a few cut flowers for your own use, or would like to have a go at making a boutonniere or buttonhole flowers, having a selection of blooms that will look perfect in a cut flower arrangement can be a satisfying way of lifting the mood and bringing the outside in to your house.

 The below selection all come from James Rowe's flower farm, which grows cut flowers in the grounds of a medieval priory in North Yorkshire.
 With approximately two acres, the farm has excellent loam which has been well-worked over decades.
 The climate can be affected by a cold sea-fret as the farm is only five miles from the North Sea, but below's selection are a few that work very well in the farm.
 James is the third generation of growers at the priory, his father Eddy sows seeds directly into the ground in mid-April in long rows for ease of picking.

 The best cut flowers to grow in the garden

 A waterlily-type dahlia with ivory petals that show a tinge of violet as they develop, and which grows to more than a metre in height.
 Keep deadheading them to keep the flowers coming.
 To keep them coming back for cut flowers, lift and store tubers over winter.
 1.2m.
 RHS H3, USDA 7a-10b.

 Helianthus ‘Ruby Eclipse’